Hasatori/Testspector/doc/Practices.md

 originále zní:

-„*Every piece of knowledge must have a single, unambiguous, authoritative representation within a systém*“(Hunt a Thomas 2000)
+„*Every piece of knowledge must have a single, unambiguous, authoritative representation within a systém*“(Hunt a Thomas 2000, kap.
+Topic 9.
+DRY—The Evils of Duplication)

 **Autorský překlad:**